HackBulgaria/Programming101/week0/simple_problems.md

 ## Problem 4

-Given an integer, write a function, called ```is_prime(n)``` which returns True if n is a prime number.
+Given an integer, implement a function, called ```is_prime(n)``` which returns True if n is a prime number.
 You should handle the case with negative numbers too.

 A primer number is a number, that is divisible only by 1 and itself.